 Alternative Name(s): Jacks

-The Australian Children's Folklore Collection is unique in Australia, documenting contemporary children's folklore across Australia and in other countries reaching back to the 1870s.
+This object forms part of the Dorothy Howard Collection, contained within the Australian Children's Folklore Collection (ACFC).
+The ACFC is unique in Australia, documenting contemporary children's folklore across Australia and in other countries reaching back to the 1870s.
 The Collection has a strong component of research material relating to Victoria.

 Cultural Gifts Donation from Dr June Factor, 18 May 1999

 Donated through the Australian Government's Cultural Gifts Program.

 8 cm (Length), 8 cm (Width), 3 cm (Height)

 See Supp File 99.01.